hallard/WeMos-TIC/README.md

 If you want to deep into this process or just curious, you can check out it's [here](https://github.com/Jason2866/Tasmota-specials)

+:memo: If you have some issues flashing with Web Flasher, do not hesitate to use another awesome tool [ESP Flasher](https://github.com/Jason2866/ESP_Flasher), with this one you can see exactly what's going on in case of issue because it has built in console.
+Usefull also after reboot of the device because console still active.
+This is the one I'm using day by day.
+In this case you need to download firmware to flash first [here](https://github.com/Jason2866/Tasmota-specials/tree/firmware/firmware/tasmota/other).
+Download firmware `tasmota-teleinfo`

+You can take a look on `autoconf` [folder](https://github.com/tasmota/autoconf/tree/main/raw/esp32/Wemos_Teleinfo) to see some of init commands used on ESP32.
+For ESP8266 you can copy content of `autoexec.bat` and manually apply to you ESP8266 teleinfo.

+:memo: Don't forget to reset Energy counters on first boot with console command `EnergyTotal 0` if you have erratic values.

 ### Autoconf (ESP32 Only)

 Another awesome feature of Tasmota is the ability to download configuration profile, and guess what, we done it for this shield, just go to configuration option, select Autoconfig and then choose in the list `Wemos Teleinfo` and here you are, ne need to copy/paste template, it's done by autoconfig.